-First and foremost, we needed to understand why their current website wasn't working, and what's most important to their target audience when browsing for and purchasing cushions.
+First and foremost, we needed to understand why their current website wasn't working, and what is most important to users when browsing for and purchasing cushions.

-To do so, I broke the project up into two distinct phases:
+I broke this project up into two distinct phases:

 Understanding the Audience - through user research, market research, and competitive analysis.
 Then define what we learn into insights (our KPI’s) for use as actionable design criteria.

 Developing the Solution - using lean design techniques, develop solutions to test with target users, then learn & improve to land on a final outcome.